 End user computing strategies are a mutual priority across business executives, IT professionals and security operations.
 Alternative desktop delivery and consumption models have swiftly created an urgency to optimize user experience, productivity, and endpoint protection.
 As such, it is incumbent on IT organizations to respond to end user computing, unified communication, collaboration, providing a secure yet rich consumer-like user experience.
 This segment researches what it takes to deliver, manage, and optimize digital workspaces through both IT and end-user lenses.
-ESG examines new collaboration and communication solutions, secure workspace delivery models, desktop-as-a-service (DaaS) and virtual desktop infrastructure (VDI) trends, and digital workspace experience monitoring and analytics.
+Enterprise Strategy Group examines new collaboration and communication solutions, secure workspace delivery models, desktop-as-a-service (DaaS) and virtual desktop infrastructure (VDI) trends, and digital workspace experience monitoring and analytics.

 The business response for remote work challenged IT business continuity plans, created new risks, and impacted technology decisions.
 This created the ideal conditions for pursuing or expanding alternate endpoint strategies.